The Cornwall We Want

 Providing safe access to public transport from rural areas

-by saraross, over 4 years agoHello, I would very much like for access by foot or bicycle to public transport and other destinations to be made easier for people living in rural destinations.
+by saraross, almost 6 years agoHello, I would very much like for access by foot or bicycle to public transport and other destinations to be made easier for people living in rural destinations.
 During lock down we were unable to walk anywhere safely with my family ( partner and two children).
 We had to drive to even go for a safe walk.
 We live on an estate with 30 houses including many with children and there is no safe way of walking or riding a bicycle anywhere.
 No pavements at all and tractors and very large trucks and lorries on the roads.
 I have witnessed...
 Continue reading

 -